OTOPLASTY, also known as cosmetic ear surgery, is a procedure to change the ears’ shape, position, or size.

 What do we do for you?

-For OTOPLASTY in Turkey, you are going to stay here for a week.
-In this itinerary, we explained what you are going to do each day.
+For OTOPLASTY in Turkey or other destinations, you are going to stay here for a week.
+In this itinerary, we explain what you are going to do each day.

 What do we offer in our Otoplasty packages?

-ELICID tour is honored to offer you all-inclusive Otoplasty packages at the most reasonable price.
-But what do we offer in our nose job packages for our patients from around the world?
+Elcid tour is honored to offer you all-inclusive Otoplasty packages at the most reasonable price.
+But what do we offer in our Otoplasty packages for our patients from around the world?

 E-visa authorization code

-If you need a visa to travel to Turkey, we will help you get your visa authorization code.
+If you need a visa to travel to Turkey or other destinations, we will help you get your visa authorization code.
 If you only need the arrival visa at the airport, our assistant will help you with that too.

 *The fee for your visa depends on your home country, and it will be different.